marcominerva/MinimalHelpers/README.md

 **Contribute**

-The project is continually evolving.
-We welcome contributions.
+The project is constantly evolving.
+Contributions are welcome.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.